-Currently, it seems that even ministries in other sectors are clearly have reservations regarding such contracts.
-The Ministry of Energy seemed opposed to them, and the Ministry of Communications expressed their reservations pending clear effects from such contracts.
-The Ministry of Transport considers that it could be an interesting instrument, but one that may need to be checked in practice to see whether it could help to control the activities of ANTT and ANTAO.
+Currently, it seems that even ministries in other sectors clearly have reservations regarding such contracts.
+The Ministry of Energy seems opposed to them, and the Ministry of Communications expressed its reservations pending clear effects from such contracts.
+The Ministry of Transport considers that it could be an interesting instrument, but one that may need to be checked in practice to see whether it could help to control the activities of ANTT and ANTAQ.